310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 Illegal acts and corruption are commonplace here.
 They’re a dangerous organization that commits actual crimes, not just some violations here and there.
 {% endbubble %}

-{% bubble Shinobu worried %}
+{% bubble Shinobu shocked %}
 Are you for real…?
 So people like that exist outside of the fictional world, huh…
 {% endbubble %}

 {% bubble Tetora sad3 %}
 Yeah… The world we perceive is miniscule — and outside of it, behind the scenes, lies an unbelievable reality.
 I became aware of that far too well during my time working here.

-I realized that I was nothing more than a naive brat who didn’t have a clue about anything…
+I realized that I was nothing more than a naïve brat who didn’t have a clue about anything…

 I wish I could go back to the old days, when the most frustration I ever felt was towards my elders and seniors…